ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-01-19-cladding-the-bedroom-with-wood.md

 ![Milling the mounting point for the light switches](/assets/images/IMG_3646.jpg)

-Embedded into the slats of the wooden ceiling on both sides, the switches seemed quite subtle and comfortable allowed to switch the lights on and off.
+Embedded into the slats of the wooden ceiling on both sides, the switches seemed quite subtle and allowed to comfortably switch the lights on and off.

 ![Light switch embedded into the ceiling](/assets/images/IMG_3656.jpg)